Bill Maher Says ‘Horny Guy’ Bill Clinton May Have Visited Jeffrey Epstein’s Island

 Virginia Roberts Guiffre claims that she saw Clinton on Epstein’s island “strolling into the darkness” with two young girls.
 Roberts claimed that the former U.S. leader was staying on the property because he owed Epstein a “favor.”
 According to Roberts, she was uncertain whether the term was used by Epstein as a joke or to refer to something serious.

 Clinton has denied visiting the infamous island and claimed that he never had contact with Epstein for over a decade and only did so before his crimes were revealed.
-Still, the former president’s sexual transgressions have long been known, and the recent revelations have again cast him under the spotlight.
+Still, the former president’s sexual transgressions have long been known, and the recent revelations have again put him in the spotlight.

 Clinton has also been linked to Ghislaine Maxwell, Epstein’s former girlfriend, who is currently facing charges linked to her alleged involvement in the disgraced financier’s purported trafficking ring.
 According to A Convenient Death: The Mysterious Demise of Jeffrey Epstein, the former U.S. leader had an affair with Maxwell and used the disgraced financier to get close to her.